szymonhernik/lux-cache-web/README.md

   - [x] when creating checkout session, don't pass trial option if can_trial is false (read from users table)

 - [ ] don't show premium plans panel in account for users without a current subscription
+- [ ] see why you are getting three trial end and three customers get added when subscribing to stripe

 ### Customer emails